Concrete Calculator

 Concrete Tips

 Match thickness to the load.
 Four inches is common for patios and sidewalks.
-Most residential driveways use 4 - 6 inches depending on vehicle weight, soil conditions, and climate. where passenger vehicles park.
+Most residential driveways use 4 to 6 inches depending on vehicle weight, soil conditions, and climate.
 Use 6 inches for anything that sees delivery trucks or sits in a freeze-thaw climate with clay soil.
 Eight inches for garage floors that will hold a vehicle lift.
 Two extra inches now is far cheaper than a cracked slab three years in.

 Prepare the base before you pour.
 Concrete cures poorly on loose or wet fill.
 Compact your gravel base, excavate any soft spots, and replace with compacted crushed stone.
 A rented plate compactor costs about $100 per day.
 Skip this step and soft spots telegraph directly to surface cracks within the first year.